 The coup-makers under Sonthi Boonyaratglin and the government of Surayud Chulanont had sought to curb the influence of Thaksin, hopefully preventing him from winning the next general election.
 Thaksin’s allies in the military and police were transferred out of power, the 2007 Constitution was passed to return greater power to the legislature from the executive and by May of that year, the Thai Rak Thai Party was dissolved and 111 of its executives banned from politics.
 Now, a new general election was called for December 23rd.

 With the TRT dissolved and much of its leadership out of the running, the Thaksinites began seeking out a new leader for their new party, the People’s Power Party, eventually settling on Samak Sundaravej.
 Samak was a controversial choice.
 He had begun his political career in the 1970s with the Democrats, but served as interior minister in the extreme rightist government of Thanin Kraivichien following the 1976 Thammsat University massacre, during which Samak arrested hundreds of supposed leftists.
 Abrasive and attention-seeking, with only his passion for cooking as a redeeming quality, Samak had peaked in electoral politics as Bangkok governor in 2000.
 Now, however, Thaksin and his allies saw his aggressive style as necessary to fight back.
 Samak’s impeccable royalist credentials would also, Thaksin hoped, make him a more acceptable choice for the establishment.
 Thus Samak was chosen to be the leader of the PPP.

 The 2007 election was conducted under the tight restrictions of the Electoral Commission, and resulted in a PPP victory of 233 out of 480 seats.
 The Thaksin appeal held.
-The Democrats, despite doing well in the South and in Bangkok, struggled with both the youth of their leader (Abhisit Vejjajiva was only 42) and with presenting a dynamic image of their party that would appeal beyond their base, and thus won only 165 seats.
+The Democrats, despite doing well in the South and in Bangkok, continued to struggle nationwide.
+Despite a new young leader, Abhisit Vejjajiva, they were unable to present a dynamic image of their party that would appeal beyond their base, and thus won only 165 seats.
 It was observed that vote buying was still rampant, especially in the northeast.